l33tname/blog/_posts/2018-02-04-revive-grub.md

 sudo -s
 ```

 Apparently I had a luks setup back in the days.
-So here is how to encrypt and mount it:
+So here is how to decrypt and mount it:

 ```
 sudo cryptsetup luksOpen /dev/sda8 rootfs